Swap Dynamics in Single-Peaked Housing Markets: Properties of swap dynamics

-These two results show that both the outcome of TTC and the Crawler could be implemented as sequences of mutually beneficial swaps in single-peaked domains, provided that the sequence is pre-computed.
-This attenuates a critical feature that these procedures share at first sight, namely the fact that they may involve long trading cycles.
-Our results show that this is not the case.
-Still, it should be kept in mind that in practice, a coordination mechanism would have to ensure that the agents indeed execute the correct sequence of swaps (and thus the desired allocation would be obtained).
+These two results show that both the outcome of TTC and Crawler could be implemented as sequences of mutually beneficial swap-deals in single-peaked domains.
+This attenuates a bit a critical feature of these procedures.
+However, even though these long trading cycles can be broken down into swap-deals, they would still need to be pre-computed, and carefully coordinated.

+The proof of Proposition \ref{prop:crawler-is-swap-reachable} shows how to compute the set of swap-deals that achieves Crawler outcome: for each cycle-deals $\mu = \langle a_i, a_{i-1}, \cdots, a_{k+1}, a_k \rangle$ implemented, $a_i$ is used as a hub to decompose the deal into mutually beneficial swap-deals.
+On the contrary, the proof of Proposition \ref{prop:ttc-is-swap-reachable} does not provide explicitly the corresponding sequence of deals.
+We show now how to compute the set of swap-deals that achieves the TTC outcome using Crawler.
+Note that for each cycle-deal selected by TTC, we can build a sub-instance of the initial instance and apply Crawler on this sub-instance to obtain the set of swap-deals that implements the cycle-deal.
+Since Crawler is Pareto-optimal, the following observation is straightforward:

+\begin{observation} In a single-peaked housing market, if the allocation where each agent has her top resource is feasible (i.e. each agent has a different top resource), then the allocation is returned by Crawler. \end{observation}

+We can now compute the set of swap-deals that achieves the TTC outcome using Crawler.
+For each deal $\mu$ implemented by TTC: \begin{itemize} \item If $|\mu| \leq 2$, it is already a swap-deal and we are done. \item If $|\mu| > 2$, the deal has to be decomposed into a set of swap-deals.
+Let $I'$ be the sub-instance restricted to the agents and the resources involved in $\mu$.
+This instance is guaranteed to remain single-peaked (see Observation \ref{obs:subSet}).
+By definition of TTC, in $I'$, each agent obtains her top resource.
+By Observation \ref{obs:outcomeCrawler}, the Crawler outcome will be the same as the outcome of $\mu$ when applying Crawler to $I'$.
+The swap-deal decomposition of $\mu$ is then obtained by applying Crawler on $I'$ and decomposing each cycle-deal $\mu'$ of Crawler as explained above. \end{itemize}

+Again, it should be kept in mind that in practice, a coordination mechanism would have to ensure that the agents indeed execute the correct sequence of swap-deals (and thus the desired allocation would be obtained).

 Figure \ref{fig:summary-swaps} concludes this section by summarizing the different findings related the properties of swap dynamics.